The schedule is divided into 4 colors - Pink, /Yellow-Green, Blue, Orange, and then it repeats.

 Please read the ARC Guidelines document BEFORE you

 schedule ANY work to be done to the outside of your house.
 Click here for ARC information and request form.

 In case of emergency, always dial 911 FIRST.

 A portable AED unit is available in the Clubhouse for emergency use.
 Click here for more information.

 Post a “For Sale” notice:

 On the bulletin board (down the Clubhouse hall near the Exercise Room) there is a section on the bottom where residents can advertise items for sale.
 Ad must be on a 3x5” card/paper and dated.
-If item sells, or ad has been posted for 3 months or more, it will be removed from board.
+If item sells, or ad has been posted for 3 months or more, it will be removed from the board.

 Website Password: To receive a password for secured pages on this website, go to Contact Us" and fill out the form.
-In the "message" box indicate you want a password to the secured pages on this website and one will be sent to you.
+In the "message" box indicate you want a password to secured pages on this website and one will be sent to you.

 Note: The password may be changed at any time for security reasons.
 You will need to request the new password.
 It won't automatically be sent to you.